Change-point regression with a smooth additive disturbance: Simulations

 \subsection{Piecewise constant signal plus smooth artefacts}

-In this section we consider again signals that can be decomposed into a piecewise constant function and a smooth function.
-However, the focus is now on the piecewise constant component while the smooth component has a rather small amplitude, i.e. one might see it as a (small) 'deterministic noise' that disturbs in addition to the usual noise the otherwise piecewise constant signal.
+In this section we once more consider signals that can be decomposed into a piecewise constant function and a smooth function.
+However, the focus here is on the piecewise constant component while the smooth component has a rather small amplitude, i.e.\ one might see it as a (small) `deterministic noise' contribution to an otherwise piecewise constant signal.

-To this end, we revisit and extend the simulation study from \citep{olshen2004circular}.
-Motivated by genome sequencing, they investigated the robustness of change-point approaches to smooth artefacts.
-This setting was later picked up by several piecewise constant change-point papers, e.g. \citep{zhang2007modified, niu2012screening, frick2014multiscale}.
+To this end, we revisit and extend the simulation study from \citet{olshen2004circular}.
+Motivated by genome sequencing, these authors investigated the robustness of change-point approaches to smooth artefacts.
+This setting was later picked up by several piecewise constant change-point papers, e.g.\ \citet{zhang2007modified, niu2012screening, frick2014multiscale}.
 We simulate $n=497$ observations with standard deviation $0.2$.
 The piecewise constant signal has six change-points at locations $(138, 225, 242, 299, 308, 332) / n$ and function levels $(-0.18, 0.08, 1.07, -0.53, 0.16, -0.69, -0.16)$.
 The smooth artefacts are given by $0.25 b \sin(a \pi x n)$.
-We vary $b\in \{0, 0.2, 0.4, 0.8\}$ and $a\in \{0.01, 0.025\}$ (long and short artefacts / trends).
-Note that $b = 0.4$ and $b=0.8$ were not considered in the previous studies.
+We vary $b\in \{0, 0.2, 0.8\}$ and $a\in \{0.01, 0.025\}$ (long and short artefacts / trends).
+Note that $b=0.8$ was not considered in previous studies.
 An example for $a=0.01$ and $b=0.2$ is presented in Figure \ref{fig:signalCpLong}.
-Simulation results are given in Tables \ref{tab:aMSEcp} and \ref{tab:CPcp}.\\
+Simulation results are given in Tables~\ref{tab:aMSEcp} and~\ref{tab:CPcp}.\\

-Table \ref{tab:aMSEcp} reveals that $\PCpluS$ performs also in this setting very well with respect to the averaged mean square error.
-Without artefacts $\PELT$ has a slightly smaller averaged mean square error, but at presence of artefacts $\PCpluS$ is equal when the artefacts are small or preferable when the artefacts are larger.
+Tables~\ref{tab:aMSEcp}~and~\ref{tab:CPcp} reveal that $\PCpluS$ performs very well in this setting with respect to the MSE and also reasonably well in terms of detecting change-points correctly.
+Moreover, its advantage over the other methods tends to increase as the size of the artefacts are increased.
+Without artefacts $\PELT$ has a slightly smaller averaged mean squared error, but in the presence of artefacts $\PCpluS$ is equal when the artefacts are small or preferable when the artefacts are larger.
 Similarly, when looking at the detection of change-points $\PELT$ performance a bit better without artefacts or when the artefacts are small, but is worse when the artefacts are larger.
 Hence, as expected $\PCpluS$ is much less affected by such artefacts, but they still worsens results.
 All other competitors are clearly outperformed.